boburda/backoff-xhr/README.md

 ## Advanced Features

-Dauntless.js is based off the xmlhttprequest node module.
+Dauntless is based off the xmlhttprequest node module.
 You can access the underlying XMLHttpRequest object at any time by using

 ```
 nameOfDauntlessConnection.xhr.nameOfMethodOrProp